Los Angeles Almanac Logo

 LAPD's first criminalist, Officer Rex Welsh.
 Photo from Hertzberg Davis Forensic Science Center.

-Six years later, the LAPD added a second staff member to the lab with the hiring of Ray Pinker, a civilian with a bachelor’s degree in pharmacology from USC.
-Pinker became the nation’s first civilian police forensics scientist.
-He assumed the technical work of the lab while Welsh focused on narcotics analysis.
-The lab gained greater scientific credibility under Pinker’s scientific expertise and methodology and went on to become a model for other cities.
+Six years later, the LAPD added a second staff member to the lab with the hiring of Ray Pinker.
+He held a bachelor’s degree in pharmacology from USC and became the nation’s first civilian police forensics scientist.
+He assumed the technical work of the lab, while Welsh focused on narcotics analysis.
+The lab gained greater scientific credibility under Pinker’s scientific expertise and methodology and went on to become a model for other police departments.
 Pinker also pioneered the use of paraffin tests and gamma rays for determining use of a firearm, breathalyzers, lie detectors, color and 3-D crime scene photography.

-Through the 1930s, Pinker and the officer assigned to the lab (Officer Leland Jones replaced Welsh after Welsh was tragically killed in a boating accident in 1934) were LAPD’s entire forensics team of two, performing lab analysis, responding to crime scenes, attending autopsies, and testifying in court.
-It was not long, however, before detectives began appreciating the value of their work.
+Through the 1930s, Pinker and the officer assigned to the lab (Officer Leland Jones replaced Welsh after Welsh was tragically killed in a boating accident in 1934) were LAPD’s entire forensics team.
+They performed all lab analysis, responded to crime scenes, attended autopsies, and testified in court.
+It was not long before detectives began appreciating the value of their work.
 Pinker went to work on some of the most notorious crime cases in Los Angeles, including the “Black Dahlia” murder in 1947.

 Dr. Frank Webb and LAPD Forensic Specialist Ray Pinker, 1938